inspektor-gadget/inspektor-gadget/docs/gadgets/socket-collector.md

 title: Gadget socket-collector
 ---

-The socket-collector gadget collects tcp and udp sockets.
+The socket-collector gadget gathers information about TCP and UDP sockets.

 ### Example CR